robojumper/robojumper.github.io/content/too-real/dispatch.md

 ### Delegates

 Delegates always link to a concrete function and object, so there's no name lookup involved when calling through a delegate.
+Still, it's more expensive than calling a final function directly because we need to retrieve the delegate property data first, which requires more pointer accesses.

 ## The Stack Frame